Media logo

 In his comments, Solovyov also referred to Central Asia as ‘our Asia’, and suggested that a Westward drift in the region would be a ‘gigantic problem’.

-There has yet to be an official response from Armenia, although individual politicians, including from the ruling Civil Contract party, have condemned the remarks and argued that a state award gifted to Solovyov in 2013 by then-President Serzh Sargsyan be revoked.
+Individual politicians, including from the ruling Civil Contract party, have condemned the remarks and argued that a state award given to Solovyov in 2013 by then-President Serzh Sargsyan be revoked.

 The award, the Order of Honour, was granted on the grounds that Solovyov had contributed to the ‘development and strengthening of the Armenian-Russian friendship’, an official Armenian statement at the time read.